 One very important form of interaction between a human and a robot in the RoboCup@Home domain is to give the robot some hints where objects might be located.
-Based on Clementini, Felici, and Hernandez [1], we develop qualitative representations for positional and directional information that can be used to instruct the robot.
+Based on Clementini, Felici, and Hernandez [2], we deploy qualitative representations for positional and directional information that can be used to instruct the robot.
+The position of a primary object is represented by a pair of distance and orientation relations with respect to a reference object.
+Both relations depend on a so-called frame of reference which accounts for several factors like the size of objects and different points of view.